 These activities are not attributable to a specific sponsor.
-Under the Charging Framework, these types of costs will be recovered as an annual levy from 2024-25 payable by sponsors in accordance with the medical devices listed on the Prescribed List.
-The cost recovery levy will be payable annually for each listed item on the Prescribed List.
+From 2024-25 onwards, these costs will be recovered as an annual levy payable by sponsors in accordance with the number of medical devices listed on the Prescribed List.
+The cost recovery levy will be payable annually, in September, for each listed billing code on the Prescribed List.
 The cost recovery levy will not be applicable to items listed under Part B of the Prescribed List.